-- 1. Students must abstain from any violations of academic integrity and set examples for each other by assuming full responsibility for their academic and personal development, including informing themselves about and following the university's academic policy.
+- 1. Beginning in the 2020-2021 academic year, incoming students must complete a plagiarism tutorial to ensure that they are aware of the academic integrity standards for scholarly writing.
+The training is available at this website: https://plagiarism.iu.edu/index.html.
+A copy of the completed certificate must be turned into the psychology department graduate coordinator. - 2.
+Students must abstain from any violations of academic integrity and set examples for each other by assuming full responsibility for their academic and personal development, including informing themselves about and following the university's academic policy.
 Per the Graduate Student Handbook, "[Academic integrity] Violations do not require intent."
-Students are responsible for fully understanding academic integrity guidelines. - 2.
-Faculty members are responsible for fostering a climate that is conducive to the development of student responsibility-they should provide guidance as to what constitutes violations of the Academic Integrity Policy and educate students about the ethical and educational implications of their actions.
+Students are responsible for fully understanding academic integrity guidelines.

+- 3. Faculty members are responsible for fostering a climate that is conducive to the development of student responsibility-they should provide guidance as to what constitutes violations of the Academic Integrity Policy and educate students about the ethical and educational implications of their actions.
 Syllabi should call attention to the Academic Integrity Policy.
-Outside of specific courses, such as for research products, theses, and dissertations, faculty and students may request access from the DCT to a clinical program D2L course to allow faculty and students to see Turnitin similarity scores and identify potential cases of plagiarism. - 3.
+Outside of specific courses, such as for research products, theses, and dissertations, faculty and students may request access from the DCT to a clinical program D2L course to allow faculty and students to see Turnitin similarity scores and identify potential cases of plagiarism. - 4.
 Faculty members, furthermore, have the authority and the responsibility to make the initial judgment regarding violations of academic integrity in the context of the courses that they teach and other areas of training that they supervise.
 Faculty members are required to report academic integrity violations to the student and Academic Integrity Office by the third week of the quarter following the violation.
 They may impose sanctions up to and including failure of a course at their own discretion in cases involving a violation of academic integrity policies.
-In cases such as alleged plagiarism, it is important that faculty members distinguish between an intentional violation of the Academic Integrity Policy and a technical error or careless work.
-Clinical students' theses, dissertations, scholarly writing, and all other work that occurs in the context of the clinical training program is subject to the academic integrity policy and these violations will be reported. - 4.
+Clinical students' theses, dissertations, scholarly writing, and all other work that occurs in the context of the clinical training program is subject to the academic integrity policy and these violations will be reported. - 5.
 Deans of the various colleges are responsible for ensuring that their faculty, particularly new faculty and part-time faculty, are aware of the university's Academic Integrity Policy and of their responsibilities in this regard.
 The deans should monitor periodically the number and disposition of cases involving students in their college to ensure that their faculty are both fair and rigorous in enforcing the university's Academic Integrity Policy.